+With Spring comes the Easter holiday season!
 Easter is a time for families to come together to enjoy each other’s company and take part in a variety of holiday traditions.
 Sometimes, pets can get themselves into trouble during this holiday.
-Here are a few common intoxications of our pets on Easter and how to recognize them.
+Here are a few common intoxications of our pets on Easter and all Spring long – and how to recognize them.

 Cats in particular are at risk for health hazards from lily plants.
 Not all cats will be affected to the same degree, but if they are the consequences can be fatal.
 When cats chew on lily flowers or leaves, or ingest the pollen, they can go into acute kidney failure.
 Common signs and symptoms of acute kidney failure are lethargy, excessive drinking, excessive urinating, complete absence of urinating, vomiting, and collapse.
 If your cat is exposed to lilies, the cat should be immediately brought to the animal hospital for baseline bloodwork to monitor kidney values and have IV fluid therapy initiated.
 With prompt treatment, many cats will able to continue to live normal lives.
 In severe cases, dialysis will be needed.